anoma/anoma-blog/tg-x/network-architecture.md

 The network supports unicast, multicast, and anycast communication patterns.

 - *Unicast*: direct messages between two engines.
-- *Multicast*: few-to-many messages sent to a publish-subscribe topic and delivered to all subscribers.
+- *Multicast*: few-to-many messages sent to a publish-subscribe topic by authorized publishers and delivered to all subscribers.
-- *Anycast*: messages sent to any known member of a domain.
+- *Anycast*: messages sent to any known member of a domain (see the next sections).

 <figure>